Combining Monte Carlo and Tensor-network Methods for Partial Differential Equations via Sketching: Applications

 Now we need to be able to approximate $\exp(-A\delta t)\phi_t$ as particle systems.
 Assuming the current density $\phi_t$ is a MPS/TT, we use the following procedures to generate a particle approximation $\hat \phi_{t+1}$: \begin{enumerate} \item We apply conditional sampling on the current density estimate $\phi_{\theta_t}$ (\secref{sec:conditional_sampling}) to generate $N$ i.i.d. samples $x^1,\ldots, x^N\sim \phi_{\theta_t}$. \item Then, we simulate the overdamped Langevin dynamics \eqref{eq:Langevin} using Euler-Maruyama method over time interval $\delta t$ for each of the $N$ initial stochastic samples $x^1,\ldots x^N\sim \phi_{\theta_t}$.
 By the end of $\delta t$ we have final particle positions $x^1,\ldots,x^N\sim \phi_{t+1}$, and

 \end{enumerate} by standard Monte Carlo approximation.
-Note that the only difference between this application and the quantum ground state problem is the conversion of the empirical distribution into an MPS/TT $\phi_{\theta_{t+1}}(x)$.
-Here, we employ a version of sketching for continuous distributions instead of discrete distributions as used in quantum ground state energy estimation (\secref{sec:quantum-evolution}).
+Note that the only difference between this application and the quantum ground-state problem is the conversion of the empirical distribution into an MPS/TT $\phi_{\theta_{t+1}}(x)$.
+Here, we employ a version of sketching for continuous distributions instead of discrete distributions as used in quantum ground-state energy estimation (\secref{sec:quantum-evolution}).
 For more detailed information on MPS/TT sketching for continuous distributions, we refer readers to Appendix C of \cite{hur2022generative}.